manonthegithub/ex-deals-stream/README.md

 # ex-deals-stream
 Streaming proxy aggregator example

-Reads events about stock deals from server via tcp and broadcasts aggregated candlesticks events to clients.
+Reads events about stock deals from server via tcp, counts candlesticks and broadcasts them to clients.

 To build execute:
 ```